 Hiking: 6.5 miles, Elevation gain/loss: 450'; Van transfer: 4 hours (with multiple activity stops)

 Visiting Bryce Canyon for the first time, it's hard not to feel an overwhelming sense of awe at the sheer number of towering sandstone pinnacles (hoodoos) that rise from the canyon floor, forming a jagged, colorful landscape unlike any other on the planet.
 We spend the morning exploring this otherworldly wilderness, hiking along some of the park’s most scenic trails.
 Descending below the canyon rim, it’s easy to become mesmerized by the orange-colored sandstone, stands of jade green pine trees, and thousands of hoodoos that make this national park so uniquely captivating.
 In the afternoon, we begin the drive south across the Arizona border towards another remarkable canyon, this one many times larger than Bryce.
-Our campsite for the next two nights sits on the Grand Canyon’s North Rim, with sweeping views just a short stroll from our tents.
-For dinner (on our own), choose from the restaurants at the North Rim Lodge, perched on canyon’s edge and a perfect spot for watching a brilliant high desert sunset.
+Our campsite for the next two nights is near the North Rim of the Grand Canyon.
+Nearby dining options are available for dinner (on your own).
 Breakfast and lunch included.